LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. member:: set->get(key)
 .. member:: set->contains(key)::boolean

    These methods find the given key within the set.
-The `find` method will return the key if it is found; it returns "void" if the key is not within the set.
-The `get` method will return the key, but will fail if the key is not contained within the set.
-The `contains` method returns "true" if the key is in the set.
+The `~set->find` method will return the key if it is found; it returns "void" if the key is not within the set.
+The `~set->get` method will return the key, but will fail if the key is not contained within the set.
+The `~set->contains` method returns "true" if the key is in the set.

 .. member:: set->insert(key)